-A Data Protection Officer (DPO) was appointed at Group level, supported by an ad hoc structure (DPO Office), contactable at the following address: email@example.com.
-Some "privacy control units" were also identified to act as internal reference and liaison points with the DPO Office.
+The Data Protection Officer (DPO) at Group level is supported by an ad hoc structure (DPO Office), contactable at the following address: firstname.lastname@example.org.
+Some "privacy control units" have also been identified to act as internal reference and liaison points with the DPO Office.

-For the sustainability of its operations, Acea acknowledges the fundamental nature of the following values:
+For the sustainability of its operations, Acea acknowledges the following core values:

 Management of quality, environment, safety and energy are central aspects of our corporate policies, as shown by the number of Group companies that have implemented certified integrated management systems.